UX Researcher

 What is a User Experience Researcher?

 A user experience researcher guides your business through the intricate relationship between your product and its users.
-They ensure that your designs are not just functional but also tailored for your target audience – thus, directly impacting product development and driving business success.
+They ensure that your designs are not just functional but also tailored for your target audience, thus directly impacting product development and driving business success.

-This article explores the key role of UX researchers; how they impact design processes; and why they’re absolutely essential to have on your team!
+This article explores the key role of UX researchers, how they impact design processes, and why they’re absolutely essential to have on your team!

-Before we get into the role of user experience researchers – let’s first understand how they’re different from UX designers.
+Before we get into the role of user experience researchers, let’s first understand how they’re different from UX designers.

 Unlike UX designers who shape the visual and interactive elements of a product, UX researchers dig into the ‘why’ and ‘how’ behind user interactions.
 They use various methodologies to uncover what drives user satisfaction and what tweaks can turn a good product into a great one!